ygo74/ygo74.github.io/platforms_support/observability_platform/elasticsearch.md

 Even if personal deployment, the following configuration tries to follow security best practices because real configuration needs some complex configuration which are often hard to find.

-Certificates used are slef-signed but can be easily replaced by enterprises' certificates signed by your enterprise authority.
+Certificates used are self-signed but can be easily replaced by enterprises' certificates signed by your enterprise authority.

 The full implementation can be found on the ansible inventory github repository in the monitoring folder.